-Confined space inspection is being revolutionised through the use of robotics, with equipment such as VT100MK11 Crawler offering advantages such rapid deployment, user-friendly operation and multiple configuration options.
+Confined space inspection is being revolutionised through the use of robotics, with equipment such as our custom Crawler offering advantages such as rapid deployment, user-friendly operation and multiple configuration options.

 The ability to locate and monitor pipeline defects in what are often hostile environments is crucial for both planned and emergency maintenance.
 Historically, such investigations have been hampered by lengthy preparation necessities and access challenges.
 But with the evolution of technology, such miniature pipe inspection systems are being embraced by industries such as the oil and gas, energy, nuclear, municipal and more.